 Liveaboard diving is the perfect remedy for travelers looking to ‘escape from it all’.
 The sheer remoteness of Isla Socorro means that only a few liveaboards run trips to the archipelago, and divers will experience some of the most uncrowded diving on the planet.

-5. Unique Marine Environment
+5. Isla Socorro has a Unique Marine Environment

 The four islands that make up the Revillagigedo Archipelago lie along the junction where the California and North Equatorial currents converge, creating upwellings that bring up nutrients from the ocean’s depths and with it a hive of activity.